Value your car

 Transmission fluid Gearbox wear → jerky shifts → gearbox replacement ₹30,000–80,000

-Battery replacement (every 3–5 years) Repeated breakdowns, stranding, failed starts ₹4,000–8,000
+Battery replacement (every 3–5 years) Repeated breakdowns and stranding ₹4,000–8,000

 A five-year service history for a Maruti Swift costs roughly ₹28,000 in total — under ₹0.50 per kilometre.
 One neglected repair can cost more than the entire service history combined.